Disclosure: This new Disney Cruise ships post contains affiliate links. Read full Disclosure Policy.

 NEWS: Three MORE Disney Cruise Ships Coming?

-Rumors are swirling that Disney Cruise Line will be adding three MORE new vessels.
+Rumors continue to swirl that Disney Cruise Line will be adding two MORE new vessels.

 The Maritime Executive reports: